 Some specific medications can be used for the treatment of hypertension.
-Initially, clinicians will recommend a low dose of these medications and adjust them over time as their effectiveness on the individual is clear.
+Clinicians will recommend a low dose of these medications at the outset.
+The dosage can be adjusted over time as their effectiveness on the individual is clear.
 Over time, hypertensive people will need to combine a couple of medications to manage their condition.
 The medications used to treat hypertension are in several categories including:

 - Central agonists

 - Diuretics, such as chlorthalidone, thiazides, and indapamide

 - Angiotensin receptor blockers

 - Angiotensin-converting enzyme inhibitors